MauriceConrad/XML-Parser/README.md

 {
   type: [String], // "element"
   tagName: [String], // The tag name of the tag
-  attributes: [Object], // Object containing attributes as keys
+  attributes: [Object], // Object containing attributes as properties
   childNodes: [Array], // Array containing child nodes as object nodes ("element" or "text")
   innerXML: [String], // The inner XML of the tag
   closing: [Boolean], // If the tag is closed typically (</tagName>)
-  closingChar: [String] || null // If it's not closed typically, the char that closes it ("!" or "?")
+  closingChar: [String] || null // If it is not closed typically, the char that is used to close it ("!" or "?")
 }
 ```